vigna/webgraph-rs/cli/README.md

 Each module corresponds to a group of commands, and each command is implemented as a submodule.

+The command `webgraph build complete` will generate completion code for several commonly used shells, making it easier to use the CLI tool.

 ## Subcommands

 - `analyze`: computes statistics on graphs;